 Our borrowers are builders and developers, construction workers and real estate professionals – they are in the real estate game, and they know that their 40% down payment can be wiped out quickly if they are late on their payments.

 People who get hard money Loans have bad credit.
-You’d be surprised to find out that the opposite is true the banks aren’t lending.
-Banks don’t lend on properties that are missing plumbing fixtures, or stoves, or air conditioners, (but these types of homes are perfect for rehabbers).
+You would be surprised to find out that the opposite is true the banks are not lending.
+Banks do not lend on properties that are missing plumbing fixtures, or stoves, or air conditioners, (but these types of homes are perfect for rehabbers).

-Rehabbers don’t usually have all the paperwork a bank needs as they don’t hold a regular job.
+Rehabbers do not usually have all the paperwork a bank needs as they don’t hold a regular job.

 Borrower is self-employed for less than two years.

 Borrower changed occupations (but he is still making plenty of money to buy real estate).